AntonioVFranco/math-ai-agent/docs/api_reference.rst

 API Reference
 =============

-This section provides comprehensive documentation for all public APIs in the MathBoardAI Agent system.
+This section provides comprehensive documentation for all public APIs in the Math AI Agent system.
 The documentation is automatically generated from docstrings in the source code.

 Core Engine
 -----------